JefTek/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtDefaultManagedAppProtection.md

     - `[MobileAppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Version <String>]`: Version of the entity.
+  - `[BiometricAuthenticationBlocked <Boolean?>]`: Indicates whether use of the biometric authentication is allowed in place of a pin if PinRequired is set to True.
+(Android Only)
+  - `[BlockAfterCompanyPortalUpdateDeferralInDays <Int32?>]`: Maximum number of days Company Portal update can be deferred on the device or app access will be blocked.
   - `[CustomBrowserDisplayName <String>]`: Friendly name of the preferred custom browser to open weblink on Android.
 (Android only)
   - `[CustomBrowserPackageId <String>]`: Unique identifier of a custom browser to open weblink on Android.
 (Android only)
   - `[CustomBrowserProtocol <String>]`: A custom browser protocol to open weblink on iOS. (iOS only)